COPS-IITBHU/Debugit_2022/README.md

 ##This game has 2 levels, to clear level 1 score 20 points
 ##yellow coins are worth 1 point, blue ones are 5 points
 ##Hope you have fun playing
+##To see a recording of the game, go to the video folder.
 ##Thankyou